 Ok, so now you know where to go and I do too.
 In this article, I’m going to give you a step-by-step holiday itinerary for Sri Lanka as an example.

 However, first you need to be realistic.
 You don’t want to build an itinerary where you need to wake up at 5 am and travel all day to finally arrive and have no time to visit your destination properly.
-As I explain in our Golden Rules (Click here to download), travel is an experience and this experience needs to be the best for you and we are here to try to help you achieve it.
+Travel is an experience and this experience needs to be the best for you and we are here to try to help you achieve it.
 So, this is a travel itinerary example.
 You can use these principals to build your own, but make sure you don’t rush your trip.
 If this is the case, you need to make itinerary sample shorter and more realistic in accordance with your holiday time.
 Don’t forget to allow 2 or 3-days free time at the end to relax properly.
 You need to leave the country well rested so that you avoid the feeling of being on the go all the time.
 Off The Tourist Treadmill promotes slow travel.
 You need time to simply enjoy the landscape or enjoy a temple.
 You shouldn’t rush and just take photos, you need to live in the moment.
 For these reasons, it is good to travel without a tour operator.
 You are not compulsory to leave the place you love because you must, but you have the freedom to stay here longer to enjoy it.

-What Are The Best Sites To Visit?
+What Are The Best Sites To Visit To Plan A Tour Itinerary

 Your first job is to research what you want to see.
 Take a piece of paper and write down everything you want to visit.
 Of course, there are many useful trip planning websites including Google, but you can also find good information on Pinterest.
 Another way of finding places is to look at photographs for sale.
 You can try websites like Unsplash, Istockphoto and Shutterstock.
 Another way is to use a forum and ask what to to see in Sri Lanka.
 Be your own itinerary planner by using the internet!